|Coconut cake heaven. Gluten-free and dairy-free deliciousness.|

 Flaked sweetened coconut for topping

-In a mixing bowl, beat the shortening and extract till combined.
-Add in the powdered sugar and half the coconut milk, and beat till smooth.
-Slowly add the remaining coconut milk, as you need it, a little at a time, until you achieve a smooth and creamy consistency.
+In a mixing bowl, beat the butter/shortening and extract till combined.
+Add in the powdered sugar and less than half the coconut milk, and beat till smooth.
+Slowly add the remaining coconut milk, as you need it, a little at a time, beating after each addition, until you achieve a smooth and creamy consistency.

 Frost the Cake:

 When the cakes are cool, gently remove one from the pan and peel off the parchment paper.
 Trim off the domed top if you like, using a long serrated knife, to keep the cake layer even.
 Brush off any crumbs.

 Center the first layer top side down on a cake plate.
 Frost the layer with roughly 3/4 cup of icing.
 Remove the second cake layer from the pan and peel off the parchment.
 Trim the dome top, if you like (brush off any crumbs).
 Place the layer on top of the frosted layer.

 Scoop about a cup of frosting onto the top of the cake and spread it evenly to the edges.
 Begin adding frosting to the sides of the cake, spreading it evenly over the sides.
 Clean off the frosting spatula under warm water and dry it off.